-- Government: Refers to the Government of Puerto Rico, its agencies, public corporations, offices, and subdivisions, including municipalities. - Household: All persons occupying the same unit, regardless of familial status or relationship to one another.
-Household members include all persons, including minor children and adults, whose current primary residence is the Participating Property. - Installation: Refers to any work performed, completed, and related to the project. - Licensed Engineer: Refers to a person who is a member of the Puerto Rico College of Engineers and Land Surveyors and authorized by the Puerto Rico Board of Examiners of Engineers, Architects, Surveyors and Landscape Architects to practice the profession of engineering, in accordance with Act No. 173 of August 12, 1988, 20 LPRA § 711 et seq., known as the Puerto Rico Board of Examiners of Engineers, Architects, Surveyors and Landscape Architects Act. - Low to Moderate Income (LMI) persons: Refers to the residents of Puerto Rico that are considered low- to moderate-income persons; that is, below eighty percent (80%) of the Area Median Family Income (AMFI) as established by HUD. - OGPe: Refers to the Office of Permits Management ("Oficina de Gerencia de Permisos"); the local regulatory agency in charge of permits. - Participating Property: The single-family housing unit where a PVS, BSS, and/or WSS is to be installed to potentially receive CEWRI-CI Subprogram assistance.
-The Participating Property must be the Applicant's primary residence. - PEPP: Refers to the Public Energy Policy Program under the Department of Economic Development and Commerce (DDEC) as per Act No. 141-2018, as amended; which is the local regulatory agency responsible for the development and implementation of Puerto Rico's energy policies.
+173 of August 12, 1988, 20 LPRA § 711 et seq., known as the Puerto Rico Board of Examiners of Engineers, Architects, Surveyors and Landscape Architects Act.

+- Low to Moderate Income (LMI) persons: Refers to the residents of Puerto Rico that are considered low- to moderate-income persons; that is, below eighty percent (80%) of the Area Median Family Income (AMFI) as established by HUD. - LUMA: Refers to LUMA Energy, LLC; the operator of the Island's electric power transmission and distribution system under a public-private partnership agreement with the Puerto Rico Public-Private Partnership Authority (P3A) and PREPA. - OGPe: Refers to the Office of Permits Management ("Oficina de Gerencia de Permisos"); the local regulatory agency in charge of permits. - Participating Property: Refers to the single-family housing unit submitted by the Applicant for the potential installation of a PVS, BSS, or WSS.
+To qualify for assistance under the CEWRI-CI Subprogram, the Participating Property must be the applicant's primary residence and meet the established eligibility requirements. - PEPP: Refers to the Public Energy Policy Program under the Department of Economic Development and Commerce (DDEC, for its Spanish acronym) as per Act No. 141-2018, as amended; which is the local regulatory agency responsible for developing and implementing Puerto Rico's energy policies.
 This entity previously had names such as State Office for Energy Public Policy ("Oficina Estatal de Política Pública Energética" or OEPPE, for its Spanish acronym) and Energy Affairs Administration ("Administración de Asuntos Energéticos" or AAE, for its Spanish acronym).
-All references to OEPPE and AAE, whether in these Guidelines or in laws and regulations, shall be interpreted to mean PEPP. - Photovoltaic System(s) (PVS): A power system designed to supply power by converting solar energy into DC electricity using semiconducting materials that create voltage or electric current in a material, upon exposure to light.
-It consists of an arrangement of several components, including solar panels to absorb and convert sunlight into electricity; an inverter to change the electric current from DC to AC; and, mounting (racks and others), cabling, metering systems and other electrical accessories to set up a working system.
+All references to OEPPE and AAE, whether in these Guidelines or in laws and regulations, shall be interpreted to mean PEPP. - Photovoltaic System(s) (PVS): A power system designed to supply power by converting solar energy into DC electricity using semiconducting materials that create voltage or electric current in a material upon exposure to light.
+It consists of an arrangement of several components, including solar panels to absorb and convert sunlight into electricity; an inverter to change the electric current from DC to AC; and mounting (racks and others), cabling, metering systems and other electrical accessories to set up a working system.